 This chance for reflection on the art of poetry can help students improve their own writing.
 Whether they’re writing about writing poetry or trying to write some poems themselves, they’ll be practicing a powerful form of expression.

-52 Poetry Writing Prompts
+52 Poetry Prompts for Kids

 - What is the hardest part of writing poetry?

 - Does poetry have to rhyme?

 - How can writing poetry help you improve your other writing?

 - Who has had an influence on your poetry?

 - Do you believe there are rules for poetry?

 - What do poets contribute to our world?